The Corn Rootworm Conundrum

 With depressed commodity prices over the past several years, you may have chosen to downgrade your insect trait package to reduce costs.
 While this strategy may have worked decently in areas with low corn rootworm pressure, growers planting continuous corn or in high-pressure areas likely suffered.
 If you use below-ground traits for corn rootworm, recognize that trait protection can be overwhelmed in high-pressure areas.
 Traits are only one strategy for controlling corn rootworm and are not a cure-all.
 In regions of incredibly high pressure, all corn rootworm traits are struggling to achieve adequate control.

-In 2022, a new RNAi-based corn rootworm trait will be available to farmers.
-SmartStax® Pro hybrids will deliver the industry’s first three-way trait stack to control all three corn rootworm species.
+This year, a new RNAi-based corn rootworm trait became available to farmers.
+SmartStax® Pro hybrids deliver the industry’s first three-way trait stack to control all three corn rootworm species.
 RNAi technology causes insect mortality by interfering with a corn rootworm’s ability to create a specific protein critical to its survival.
-RNAi technology works differently than a soil-applied insecticide or Bt-traits to control corn rootworm, so it’s another tool to defend against corn rootworm threats.
+RNAi technology works differently than a soil-applied insecticide or Bt traits to control corn rootworm, so it’s another tool to defend against corn rootworm threats.

-Plan now for 2022.While the coming winter will be a determining factor for next year’s corn rootworm egg hatch, you should expect that more eggs were laid in the soil based upon the number of beetles in fields this summer.
+Plan now for 2023.This billion-dollar pest can do major damage to a crop, and if you fail to identify it early on, your seed investment may be at risk.
 Now is the time to work with your trusted advisor to develop a diversified plan to protect your seed investment.
 Whether that means exploring new trait options or changing your crop plan to accommodate rotation, higher commodity prices mean there’s more to lose if you don’t plan accordingly.
-Contact your WinField United retailer to discuss the best options for your operation.
+Contact your WinField® United retailer to discuss the best options for your operation.

 All photos are either the property of WinField United or used with permission.